 Start by cooking some onion and carrots, and then you’ll be adding some spices, fresh ginger and tomato paste.
 You’ll cook those things a few minutes to really toast the spices and brown the tomato paste a little bit.

 Then finally, you add your lentils and liquid and cook until the lentils are tender.
-Stir in some coconut milk at the end for vegan creaminess!
+Stir in some coconut milk (also the star ingredient in my coconut risotto) at the end for vegan creaminess!

 - 2 tablespoons olive oil